-In the past only principal planning authorities such as Milton Keynes Council were allowed to make Plans.
+- 4.1 In the past only principal planning authorities such as Milton Keynes Council were allowed to make Plans.
 The Localism Act of 2011 empowered Parish Councils to produce development plans (Neighbourhood Plans) for parishes and towns, dealing with planning matters of concern, such as where new houses might be built, how many and what type.
 However, Neighbourhood Plans must work within broader policies, at both a national and a local level.
-The Neighbourhood Plan must also meet the following basic conditions: 2

-- It must have regard to national policy - It must conform with the strategic local plan policies - It must contribute to sustainable development 3 i.e. development that leads to an improvement in resources used, or has an economic or social benefit - It must be compatible with EU obligations (for example human rights legislation and Strategic Environment Assessments.)

-Early in 2013 Newport Pagnell Town Council made the decision to prepare a Neighbourhood Plan on behalf of residents.
-4 What was to form the basis of the Plan was determined through a scoping exercise.
-5 A steering group was set up to work on the Plan.

-This is the third open public consultation about the Plan, before the formal submission of the Neighbourhood Plan to the Planning Authority and the publication period which follows formal submission.

-Two previous consultations have been undertaken: the first to determine the issues of concern to residents regarding development in the town, and the second to outline options for development, taking into account specific sites, and detailing the constraints of each site.
-In the second consultation views from residents were sought on the most appropriate place/s for development, on the infrastructure required to support development in the town, and on whether to limit the development to the requirements of the Core Strategy or to build additional homes.

-Residents have also been consulted as to whether specific types of house size and tenure were required to be set out in the Neighbourhood Plan.
-This document takes into account the information provided from previous consultations with residents, landowners and from other consultations held with various groups within the town.
-6
+The Neighbourhood Plan must also meet the following basic conditions: 1 - It must have regard to national policy - It must conform with the strategic local plan policies - It must contribute to sustainable development 2 i.e. development that leads to an improvement in resources used, or has an economic or social benefit - It must be compatible with EU obligations (for example human rights legislation and Strategic Environment Assessments.) - 4.2 Early in 2013 Newport Pagnell Town Council made the decision to prepare a Neighbourhood Plan on behalf of residents.
+What was to form the basis of the Plan was determined through a scoping exercise.
+A steering group was set up to work on the Plan. - 4.3 The plan has been through four open public consultations and one open public examination.
+The latter two consultations were the open public consultation undertaken by Newport Pagnell Town Council prior to submission, and the post submission consultation known as the publication or publicity period undertaken by Milton Keynes Council. - 4.4 The two earlier consultations were undertaken: the first to determine the issues of concern to residents regarding development in the town, and the second to outline options for development, taking into account specific sites, and detailing the constraints of each site.
+In the second consultation views from residents were sought on the most appropriate place/s for development, on the infrastructure required to support development in the town, and on whether to limit the development to the requirements of the Core Strategy or to build additional homes. - 4.5 Residents have also been consulted as to whether specific types of house size and tenure were required to be set out in the Neighbourhood Plan.
+The Neighbourhood Plan takes into account the information provided from previous consultations with residents, landowners and from other consultations held with various groups within the town.
+3

-- 2 See the Condition Statement showing how the Plan meets the required legal conditions. - 3 See the Sustainability Appraisal - 4 See Appendix 2 for the process undertaken by the Town Council in developing this Plan.
-This document also discussed how and why decisions were made in the creation of the Neighbourhood Plan.
+1 See the Condition Statement showing how the Plan meets the required legal conditions.

-5 See the Evidence Base for the scoping document that formulated the body of the Neighbourhood Plan.
+2 See the Sustainability Appraisal

-6 See the Consultation Statement.
+3 See the Consultation Statement.